What is Chef?

 Draper Fisher Jurvetson

-Draper Fisher Jurvetson is a leading venture capital firm with a global presence, known for backing extraordinary entrepreneurs and companies across various sectors.
-Their investment in Chef highlights a focus on transformative technology.
+Draper Fisher Jurvetson is a venture capital firm known for backing extraordinary entrepreneurs and has a significant history in technology investments, including notable exits and IPOs.

 Battery Ventures

-Battery Ventures is a global investment firm that partners with exceptional founders to build category-defining businesses.
-Their involvement suggests a strategic interest in Chef's enterprise software and infrastructure solutions.
+Battery Ventures is a global investment firm that partners with exceptional founders to build category-defining businesses, investing across various stages from seed to buyout in software, enterprise infrastructure, and healthcare IT.

 Hewlett Packard Ventures

-Hewlett Packard Ventures operates within the Venture Capital & Private Equity industry, indicating a strategic alignment with Chef's mission to automate IT infrastructure and applications.
+Hewlett Packard Ventures operates within the Venture Capital & Private Equity industry, focusing on investments that align with Hewlett Packard's strategic interests in technology and innovation.

 What's next for Chef?